 Also known as Moon Festival or Mooncake Festival, this special holiday takes place in China every September or early October.

-I have been in China for quite a few years and have been lucky enough to join in on the Mid-Autumn Festival celebrations.
+I’ve been in China for quite a few years and have been lucky enough to join in on the Mid-Autumn Festival celebrations.

-I’ll get to the celebrations later, but for now, when does the holiday actually take place?
+But first, when does the holiday actually take place?

 When is Mid-Autumn Festival?

 Mid-Autumn Festival always falls on the 15th day of the eighth lunar month.